saloni-jain-code/saloni-jain-code/README.md

 ## Hi, I'm Saloni 👋
-I'm a junior at Columbia University studying Computer Science and Applied Math.
+I'm a senior at Columbia University studying Computer Science and Applied Math.
 I'm passionate about solving real-world problems with **machine learning** and **artificial intelligence**.
 I'm also a strong self-learner, leader, and collaborator eager to apply my technical skills to build impactful solutions.
 Connect with me on [Linkedin](https://www.linkedin.com/in/saloni-jain-columbia/) or contact me at sj3230@columbia.edu!

 ### 🎯 Featured Project: Topic Modeling for The Clorox Company
 Check out my work on this topic modeling project for The Clorox Company!
 My team and I developed a several different topic modeling modules to analyze 670K+ consumer reviews, helping the company extract valuable insights to improve their products.